gottacatchenall/ms_false_negatives/README.md

 to as the False-Negative-Rate (FNR).
 If we observe the same species not-interacting $N$ times, then the probability of a true-negative (denoted
 $p_{tn}$) is given by $p_{tn}=1-(p_{fn})^N$.
-This relation (the probability-mass-function of geometric distribution, a special case of the negative-binomial distribution) is shown in @fig:geometric(a) for varying values of $p_{fn}$ and illustrates a fundamental link between our ability to reliably say an interaction doesn't exist---$p_{tn}$---and the number of times $N$ we
+This relation (the cumalitive-distribution-function of geometric distribution, a special case of the negative-binomial distribution) is shown in @fig:geometric(a) for varying values of $p_{fn}$ and illustrates a fundamental link between our ability to reliably say an interaction doesn't exist---$p_{tn}$---and the number of times $N$ we